robinsalehjan/web-trendinghashtaggraph/README.md

 # Goals for this project

-- [x] Become comfortable with the actor model
+- [x] Use the actor model
-- [x] Build something for the web
+- [x] Build something with a javascript frontend

 # Note to myself